 Impact Military Decision Making in Uncertain Combat Situations

-Exposure to odors and malodors in live immersive military training programs has an impact on critical decision-making skills necessary for optimum troop performance in chaotic environments.
+Exposure to odors and malodors delivered by scent generators in live immersive military training programs has an impact on critical decision-making skills necessary for optimum troop performance in chaotic environments.

 Military Personnel are Exposed to “The Fog of War” on the Battlefield

 The battlefield is an assault to the senses, affecting performance levels and attacking the human body, mind, and spirit.
 Atmospheric effects such as heavy smoke, loud noises and overwhelming odors and malodors delivered by scent generators can further confuse an already chaotic situation by impairing vision, making communication difficult, and inciting involuntary responses.
 By its nature, war is characteristically a combination of chaos and uncertainty often referred to as “The Fog of War”.

 The commonly held definition of the fog of war is: the uncertainty in situational awareness experienced by participants in military operations.
 The term seeks to capture the uncertainty regarding one’s own capability, adversary capability, and adversary intent during an engagement, operation, or campaign.

 Troops must be mentally and physically prepared to deal with the daunting challenges they might face in military training programs, as well as on the battlefield where exposure to odors and malodors shock the sensory system adversely affecting decision-making skills and the ability to perform.